 Q: Do you recommend publishers developing their apps in-house or buying out-of-the box enterprise solutions?

-A (Laurent/ vjoon): If you develop it yourself, you will probably get exactly what you want, at least that’s the goal, but at what cost and how long will it take you to get there?
+A (Laurent/ Twixl): If you develop it yourself, you will probably get exactly what you want, at least that’s the goal, but at what cost and how long will it take you to get there?
 Not only will you have the initial development costs, but also the costs for the infrastructure and yearly maintenance, not to mention the internal project management costs.

 A mobile publishing solution consists of different parts.
 It allows you to: